couchbaselabs/docs-ng/content/couchbase-manual-2.5/cb-rest-api/buckets-rest-api.markdown

 ## Getting bucket statistics

-You can use the REST API to get statistics with the at the bucket level from Couchbase Server.
+You can use the REST API to get statistics at the bucket level from Couchbase Server.
 Your request URL should be taken from stats.uri property of a bucket response.
 By default this request returns stats samples for the last minute and for heavily used keys.
 You use provide additional query parameters in